 There is a similar situation with the Goat Range Provincial Park to the south.
 (About one in ten of its grizzly bears have a whitish coloration and markings similar to Siamese cats.)
 However, like Glacier National Park, the majority of Goat Range Provincial Park is high elevation habitat.
 Like mountain caribou, grizzlies descend to the valley bottoms.
 In autumn they are attracted outside the boundaries of the park to fish for spawning Kokanee salmon.
 They also likely mix with the bears across the river, in the Badshot Range.

-Grizzly bear populations to the south of the Central Selkirk Mountains have been shown to be low, with the most southerly populations toward the U.S. border being a serious conservation concern.
+Grizzly bear populations to the south of the Central Selkirk Mountains have been shown to below, with the most southerly populations toward the U.S. border being a serious conservation concern.
 It is only at the latitude of this park proposal that grizzly bear population are more healthy, but scientists have warned that they will not stay that way unless they have sufficient connectivity of protected habitat over a large area.
 The Selkirk Mountain Caribou Park Proposal would provide the connectivity urged by BC’s Auditor General, and give the bears sufficient space to roam, find food and mates and stay safe from humans.

-All the grizzly bears shown here were photographed within or very near the boundaries of the Selkirk Mountain Caribou Park Proposal.
+The grizzly bears shown here were photographed within or very near the boundaries of the Selkirk Mountain Caribou Park Proposal.
 Photos by Craig Pettitt.

 Quesnel Lake Wilderness Proposal